Practical Law is driven by our attorney-editors

 Connections drive trusted answers

-Our 280+ dedicated full-time attorney-editors are highly qualified and have practiced at the world's leading law firms, corporate law departments and government agencies.
+Our US-based team of 300+ dedicated full-time attorney-editors are highly qualified and have practiced at the world's leading law firms, corporate law departments and government agencies.
 Lending their expertise to you, the Practical Law editorial team creates reliable resources to help you with the new legal realities, legislative changes and practice areas impacting your clients.

 In law, the rules are constantly changing, and you never know when you and your clients find yourselves on unfamiliar ground or need to quickly pivot.
 The editorial team helps you navigate the unexpected and get up to speed quickly with always-updated resources.
 Whether it’s a crisis, an unfamiliar matter, or an ever-evolving issue, they provide comprehensive insight and answers to your “how do I” questions.